thetrueoneshots/CubeMegaMod/README.md

 - [Debug only] `/drop <0 - 4> <1 - inf>`: Tests for dropping items.
 First the type, then the count is specified.
 - [Debug only] `/ability <0-160>`: Executes an ability defined by the id.
 - `/enable doubletap`: Enables movement ability triggering with doubletap.
-- `/disable doubletap`: Disable movement ability triggering with doubletap.
+- `/disable doubletap`: Disables movement ability triggering with doubletap.
+- `/enable autogoldusage`: Enables automatic gold consumption during the diving event.
+- `/disable autogoldusage`: Disables automatic gold consumption during the diving event.

 ## Final words
 Special thanks **Chris** for his work for the modding community and **Timothy(GrayShadoz - Youtube)** for his effort to make cubeworld videos (including of all of my mods).